odoo/documentation/crm/salesteam/setup/organize_pipeline.rst

 .. image:: ./media/image08.jpg
    :align: center

-Select the Change probability automatically checkbox to let Odoo adapt the probability of the opportunity to the probability defined in the stage.
-For example, if you set a probability of 0% (Lost) or 100% (Won), Odoo will assign the corresponding stage when the opportunity is marked as Lost or Won.
+Select the Change probability automatically checkbox to let Twenty20 adapt the probability of the opportunity to the probability defined in the stage.
+For example, if you set a probability of 0% (Lost) or 100% (Won), Twenty20 will assign the corresponding stage when the opportunity is marked as Lost or Won.

 .. tip::